-AAS offers advisory services by referring clients to unaffiliated third-parties, including, but not limited to, investment managers, Turnkey Asset Management Platforms ("TAMPs"), and retirement plan administrators (commonly referred to as "TPAs").
-These third-parties may charge a minimum fee, and clients should be aware that the imposition of minimum fees by another entity will result in a higher fee being charged than is described in this Brochure.
-Clients may authorize the deduction of third-party fees from the client's custodial account(s).
+AAS offers advisory services by referring clients to unaffiliated third-parties, including but not limited to investment managers and Turnkey Asset Management Platforms ("TAMPs").
+These third-parties may charge a minimum fee, and clients should be aware that the imposition of minimum fees by another entity will result in a higher fee being charged than is described in this Wrap Fee Program Brochure.
+Clients may authorize the deduction of a third-party's fees from the client's custodial account(s).
 These additional fees and charges will be set forth in the information provided by the Advisor, including, but not limited to, the applicable third-party's disclosure(s) or the applicable agreement(s).